hasenradball/ESP32-C3-Examples/README.md

 With Core v3.x there are some braking changes which means that not all examples will directly run on like on Core v2.x and need code adaption.

 ### Arduino Core latest (with pioarduino)
-For the usage of the lastest Arduino Core the following configuration should be used.
+For the usage of the latest Arduino Core the following configuration should be used.

 ```
 [env]